 Wild Challenge is your chance to help wildlife, explore nature, and work towards awards by making your way through a heap of wild activities.

 BBC CBeebies Radio has free downloads for helping calm and relax children.

-While schools are closed, audible is letting children everywhere instantly stream an incredible collection of stories, including titles across six different languages, that will help them continue dreaming, learning, and just being kids.
+While schools are closed, Audible is letting children everywhere instantly stream an incredible collection of stories, including titles across six different languages, that will help them continue dreaming, learning, and just being kids.
 All stories are free to stream on your desktop, laptop, phone or tablet.
-Find out more.

-Teacher's Pet: This website offers free Home Learning packs for KS1 and KS2
+Teacher's Pet: Offers free Home Learning packs for KS1 and KS2

 Twinkl subscription service used by schools is offering a free premium service for educators, parents and children to use while schools are closed - enter the code UKTWINKLHELPS.